eklavya1983/memcache/readme.md

 #### Building and running
 In order to build you will need docker.
-From the Dockerfile provided with the source the requiredimage can be created.
+From the Dockerfile provided with the source the required image can be created.
 This resulting image can be used for building as well as running.
 Use the following steps to build and run
 1. Clone from git
 2. Build docker image from the provided Dockerfile in the source tree (Provided at top of the tree)
 ```